Prof. Ulrike Bingel

 PhD Candidate

-Effects of expectation on the interruptive function of pain and its modulation by pain catastrophizing and pain anxiety.
-Mechanisms of pain-related learning.
+Effects of expectations on the interruptive function of pain, modulation by pain catastrophizing/anxiety, pain-related learning.

 Dustin Maser

-The effects of interdisciplinary multimodal pain therapy.
-Interindividual differences as well as other mediating and moderating variables for its effectivenss.
-The neurobiological corrolates of treatment effects.
+Effects of interdisciplinary multimodal pain therapy, interindividual differences, mediating and moderating variables for its effectiveness, neurobiological corrolates of treatment effects

 Jialin Li